pramit910/Biomanufacturing_Druf_Production_Process_Simulation/README.md

 2. Data available which was used for bootstraping to get the underlying distribution of it.
 3. Project report
 4. Project presentation conveying key ideas, and insights
+5. The main python script which contains the code for running the complete simulation, tracks of KPIs and metrics
+6. A simplified Jackson network based simulation for the same process that aids in validating our simulation model as compared to the actual (real) process